Alternating Multiple Mixed Values: Regularization, Special Values, Parity and Dimension Conjectures: Dimension computation of AMMVs

 {\bf Acknowledgments.} Ce Xu expresses his deep gratitude to Dr. Li Lai and Kamcheong Au for valuable discussions and comments.
+All the authors are very grateful to the referee whose extremely detailed comments, suggestions and questions have prompted them to dig much deeper into the subtle structures of relevant objects of this paper.
+In particular, his suggestion to use generating functions to prove the general parity result is very enlightening.
 Ce Xu is supported by the National Natural Science Foundation of China (Grant No. 12101008), the Natural Science Foundation of Anhui Province (Grant No. 2108085QA01) and the University Natural Science Research Project of Anhui Province (Grant No. KJ2020A0057).
 Lu Yan is supported by the Fundamental Research Funds for the Central Universities.
 Jianqiang Zhao is supported by the Jacobs Prize from The Bishop's School.

 \textbf{Declaration of Competing Interest.} The authors declare that there is no competing interest.